lakonis/s_Regina2018/slides.md

 <!-- .element: class="fragment" data-fragment-index="1" -->

 ===

-We build our experimentation on the assessment that the writing and reading practices of humanities scholars, which have largely moved on towards the digital environment, where not in tune anymore with the traditional forms of scholarly communication, such as the article ("paper"), the monograph or the conference.
+We build our experimentation on the assessment that the writing and reading practices of scholars in the humanities, which have largely moved on towards the digital environment, where not in tune anymore with the traditional forms of scholarly communication, such as the article ("paper"), the monograph or the conference.

-Indeed, the digital environment has disrupted the traditional relationships between institutions, apparatus and medium, disrupting in the same time the traditional epistemological model, and particulary the scholarly communication and publishing.
+Indeed, the digital environment has disrupted the traditional relationships between institutions, apparatus and medium, disrupting in the same time the traditional epistemological model, and particulary academic publishing.

 §§§§§SLIDEmoveDown§§§§§